Airtight Construction for Laboratories

 Effects of Airtight Construction on Lab Pressurization

 Most labs and clean rooms require airtight construction to create differential pressure with respect to adjoining spaces.
 Labs are usually maintained at slightly negative pressure to keep the chemicals used in the labs from migrating to adjacent spaces.
 Clean rooms, on the other hand, have to be kept at a slight positive pressure to keep particulate matter from adjoining spaces from infiltrating into the clean room.
 Especially in labs, this is easier said than done.
 Labs tend to have many sources of exhaust that can operate at varying levels.
 E.g. flow hoods, biosafety cabinets, laminar flow hoods, snorkels etc. Additional sources of exhaust may even be added at a later stage well after design and construction are complete.
 All this makes it a constant challenge to keep the labs at design pressure.
 When this is coupled with leaky ducts and a leaky envelope (walls and ceilings encasing the lab) it can make it impossible to maintain the lab at the appropriate pressure.

 While safety factors that account for leaky envelopes and ducts are used in determining the required CFM, since air sealing is usually not a priority with the design or construction team, mistakes can easily be made during construction.
 Architectural drawings normally do not contain the necessary level of detail and specifications do not go the length in specifying the appropriate materials and installation procedure.
 And even when architectural drawings do provide appropriate construction details, they are often ignored by construction crew.
 Lack of oversight, pressure from fast-paced schedules and no coordination amongst various teams of subcontractors compound the problem.

-Considering all the challenges facing the environmental control engineers when maintaining lab differential pressures, every step should be taken during design and construction of the lab to help the HVAC system operate as designed.
+Considering all the challenges facing the environmental control engineers when maintaining lab differential pressures, every step should be taken during the design and construction of the lab to help the HVAC system operate as designed.
 Airtight Construction for Laboratories is so important that design teams and construction teams must consider hiring 3rd party consultants to ensure owner goals are achieved.